-Strategic Flood Risk Assessments (SFRAs) are prepared by Local Authorities and are primarily used to influence local planning policy decisions to ensure future development in the borough are appropriately located and sustainably constructed.
+Strategic Flood Risk Assessments (SFRAs) are prepared by Local Authorities and are primarily used to influence local planning policy decisions to ensure future development in the borough are appropriately located and sustainably constructed with respect to drainage and flood risk.
 They provide a general assessment of the flood risk from all sources across a borough (tidal, fluvial, surface water, groundwater, impounded water bodies and sewers) and should take full account of the likely impact of predicted climate change.